romasan/node-rtmp-stream/README.md

 - [ ] mobile layout
 - [ ] check is offline
 - [x] link to stream
-- [ ] contrast border for pixel placeholder
+- [x] contrast border for pixel placeholder

+# page with infinity map
+ - [ ] parts of map like geo

 # configurate